What is 'The Gothic'?

-Symphony No.1 in D minor - The Gothic, by Havergal Brian
+Symphony No.1 (originally No.2) in D minor - The Gothic, by Havergal Brian

-The Gothic Symphony is, according to the Guinness Book of World Records 1979, the largest symphony ever written.
+The Gothic Symphony, composed by Havergal Brian between 1919 and 1927 is around 105 minutes long and is, according to the Guinness Book of World Records 1979, among the longest and largest symphonies ever written.

-The composer was Stoke-on-Trent born, Havergal Brian (1876-1972), a contemporary of Granville Bantock, Ralph Vaughan Williams and William Walton.
+William Havergal Brian was born in Dresden, Stoke-on-Trent in 1876 (d1972), a contemporary of Granville Bantock, Ralph Vaughan Williams and William Walton.

-William Havergal Brian, born in Dresden, Stoke-on-Trent, worked on the symphony for eight years, mainly from his home near Brighton, England, completing it in 1927.
+Brian worked on the symphony for eight years, mainly from his home near Brighton, England, and completed it in 1927.
 He submitted it to the Columbia Gramophone Competition in 1928, but it lost the top prize to Kurt Atterberg's Sixth Symphony.

-The full score was published by Cranz in 1932 and re-printed in 1976 by United Music Publishing Limited.
+The full score was published by Cranz in 1932 (as Symphony No.2) and re-printed in 1976 by United Music Publishing Limited.

-In May 1978 members of the North Staffs Symphony Orchestra formed the core of the ad hoc 'Stoke Gothic Symphony Orchestra' in the full performance of the symphony which included over 800 performers.
+On 21st May 1978 members of the North Staffs Symphony Orchestra formed the core of the ad hoc 'Stoke Gothic Symphony Orchestra' in the full performance of the symphony which included over 800 performers.
+Conductor, Trevor Stokes.
+Producer, Paul Shaw.
+Our performance made it to the Guyinness Book of Records!

 PART 1